The country

 In 2023, Tropical Cyclone Freddy, the longest-lasting tropical cyclone on record, hit Mozambique twice with destructive winds, extreme rainfall and widespread flooding.
 Freddy's double landfall in February and March 2023 - one year after the devastating Tropical Cyclone Gombe in 2022, caused extensive damage - claimed nearly 200 lives, left more than 184,000 people homeless and affected a total of some 1.2 million men, women and children in the country.

+In December 2024, Tropical Cyclone Chido ravaged northern Mozambique, a region already severely affected by armed conflict.
 The storm destroyed homes, displaced thousands, and severely damaged roads and communication networks, hampering relief efforts in areas already hosting large numbers of displaced people.
 Chido affected 450,000 people and left communities in desperate need of assistance.
-With 456,000 hectares of farmland destroyed, food insecurity is worsening.

 Mozambique's water, sanitation, and hygiene (WASH) needs are enormous.
 In 2022, only 63 percent of Mozambicans had access to basic water services, according to estimates.
 The situation in the sanitation sector is even more critical, with only 38 percent of the population having access to basic sanitation.

-Humanitarian operations in the country remain woefully underfunded.
-Funding shortfalls last year have hampered humanitarian assistance and limited food distribution.
+Funding shortfalls last year already hampered humanitarian assistance and limited food distribution.
 The Mozambique 2024 Humanitarian Response Plan (HRP), which targeted 1.7 million vulnerable people, was only 39 percent funded as of January 2025.
 The Mozambique Drought Flash Appeal 2024 was only 32 percent covered.
+According to UN estimates, 2.3 million children, women, and men in Mozambique were in need of humanitarian aid in 2024.

 In 2023, some 2 million people were in of need of life-saving and life-sustaining humanitarian assistance and protection in the southeastern African country.
 Among them were 1.1 million children.
 According to the UN Office for the Coordination of Humanitarian Affairs (OCHA), in 2023, 1.6 million people in northern Mozambique received some form of humanitarian assistance, provided by a total of 73 humanitarian organizations.